Scattering Amplitudes and Conservative Binary Dynamics at $O(G^5)$ without Self-Force Truncation

 with ${\hat I}$ defined below Eq.~\eqref{eq:5PM_amp_SF_org}.
 We have verified that this relation indeed holds, with the ${\cal O}(G^4)$ energy loss $E^{(4)}_{\rm rad}$ of Refs.~\cite{Dlapa:2022lmu, Jakobsen:2023hig}.
 The 1SF component of this relation is equivalent to Eq.~(17) of Ref.~\cite{Driesse:2024xad}.

 The finite parts of the 0SF, 1SF radial actions, and our key new result, the 2SF radial action, are given through 7PN order: \begin{widetext}

-\end{widetext} Terms through $\mathcal{O}(\sigmabar^6)$ (10PN) are included in the ancillary file \texttt{GR\textunderscore potential\textunderscore radial\textunderscore action.m}.
-The ancillary file also contains the exact analytic expressions for the 0SF and 1SF contributions, where all special functions but polylogarithms cancel, as observed earlier in Ref.~\cite{Driesse:2024xad}.
+\end{widetext} Terms through $\mathcal{O}(\sigmabar^{22})$ are included in the ancillary file \texttt{GR\textunderscore potential\textunderscore radial\textunderscore action.m}.
+The ancillary file also contains the exact analytic expressions for the 0SF and 1SF contributions.
+In these expressions, elliptic contributions cancel, as observed earlier in Ref.~\cite{Driesse:2024xad}.
+The remaining functions are expressible in terms of manifestly real cyclotomic harmonic polylogarithms (CPL) \cite{Ablinger:2011te, Bern:2024adl} (c.f. also Ref.~\cite{Ablinger:2021fnc} for real representations of functions beyond CPLs).
 We note here the presence of terms proportional to $\pi^2$, which are absent from the analogous results in ${\cal N}=8$ supergravity \cite{Bern:2025zno}.
-In our exact 1SF potential radial action, as well as in the 1SF conservative results of \cite{Driesse:2024xad}, such terms originate in (multiple) polylogarithmic functions.
+In our exact 1SF potential radial action, as well as in the 1SF conservative results of Ref.~\cite{Driesse:2024xad}, such terms originate in (multiple) polylogarithmic functions.
 This is unlike the 4PM case, where $\pi^2$ terms tag only elliptic integrals.
 It will be interesting to determine the special functions that come with $\pi^2$ factors at 2SF order.

 To extract the scattering angle from the momentum-space radial actions $\tilde{I}^{{\rm nSF}}_{r,5}$, we Fourier transform the $\vect{q}$ dependence to impact parameter space (i.e. invert Eq.~\eqref{eq:FT_J}), relate $b\equiv|\vect{b}|$ to the angular momentum via $b=J/|\vect{p}|$, and take a derivative with respect to $J$, see Eq.~\eqref{eq:angle_Irad}.
 Following the same steps that led to Eq.~(5.44) in Ref.~\cite{Bern:2024adl}, we can write the SF-split 5PM scattering angle as